 - Higher costs.
 Although hiring a managed services company might be cost-effective in the long run, it's not always possible to get the complete services package at a low price.
 The costs of handing over your project to an IT firm might be higher than when opting for staff augmentation since managed IT services cover both IT functions and project management.

 - Less control and autonomy.
-If you are looking to internalize your project management process and supervise outsourced staff, a managed services model might not be the suitable option for you.
+If you are looking to internalize your project management process and supervise outsourced staff, a managed services model might not be a suitable option for you.

 Although outsourcing is becoming more popular, finding an external reliable development team can be a struggle.
 There is a plethora of options available on the market, making it challenging to make a choice.
 A wise choice.